marco/cs262p4/Teambooth - Distributed Fine-Tuning of Dreambooth Models.md

 - Describe engineering challenges and compromises that have gone into our application
 - Illustrate the user experience for generators and fine-tuners
 - Summarize the compellingly unit economics of this changed model
-- Discuss the ethics of "distributing" such a powerful model

 After the "report" section, we have an engineering notebook that describes installation, user interactions, and more.